The best over-ear headphones we tested

 How we tested

-Throughout the process, we compared each headphone carefully with its competitors, new models and previous favorites to get the best sense of how the models we tested stacked up to the field.
+Throughout the process, we compared each headphone carefully with its competitors, new models and previous favorites to get the best sense of how the models we tested stacked up.

-We wore the headphones for an extended period of time to determine whether it provided enough adjustability and whether the headband’s clamping force was too weak, too strong or just right, and whether the ear cups allowed enough room or felt tight over time.
+- Comfort: We wore the headphones for an extended period of time to determine whether they provided enough adjustability and whether the headband’s clamping force was too weak, too strong or just right, and whether the ear cups allowed enough room or felt tight over time.
 We also considered weight, bulk and style.

-For ANC-enabled models (most mainstream over-ear designs these days do include noise cancellation) we assessed how well the ANC software and hardware of each pair of headphones dampened environmental sound.
-We created two noisy conditions to test: running on a treadmill with a TV on high volume nearby and sitting next to an active washing machine; later testing added a kitchen hood fan and window air conditioner.
+- Active noise cancellation: We created two noisy conditions to test: running on a treadmill with a TV on high volume nearby and sitting next to an active washing machine; later testing added a kitchen hood fan and window air conditioner.
 This section also required intensive cross-comparison to figure out which headphones were dampening more sound, and what range of sound was being affected.

 Other over-ear headphones we tested